-iPIN:
+iPIN

-iPIN is a privately held corporation based in Belmont, CA (USA)(ePSO, n.d; iPIN; Cap, Gemini, Ernst &Young, 2002). iPIN's Enterprise Payment Platform (EPP) is a leading end-to-end electronic and mobile commerce payment technology.
+iPIN is a privately held corporation based in Belmont, CA (USA) (ePSO, n.d.; Cap, Gemini, Ernst & Young, 2002). iPIN's Enterprise Payment Platform (EPP) is a leading end-to-end electronic and mobile commerce payment technology.
 It allows virtual point of sale and peer-to-peer payments over fixed as well as wireless networks.
-Seven software components have been identified in iPIN (Cap, Gemini, Ernst &Young, 2002).
+Seven software components have been identified in iPIN (Cap, Gemini, Ernst & Young, 2002).
 The main component of the iPIN payment system is the commerce router, which manages transactions throughout the payment lifecycle.
 It serves the user-interface pages and manages all end-user customer account activity.
 The repository is used for managing configurations and merchant information.
 Billing engine does the transaction fee calculation and facilitates account settlement.
 The merchant POS controller connects to the merchant's point of sale.
 The payment gateway connects to financial providers such as banks and credit card companies.
 The business intelligent module of iPIN keeps track of the success and returns on investments.
-The usage of the iPIN multiple payment instruments enables a customer to choose pre-paid, debit or credit solution.
+The usage of the iPIN multiple payment instruments enables a customer to choose prepaid, debit or credit solution.

 A typical transaction using the iPIN payment system is shown in Figure 3.
 Customers initiate purchase requests to merchant.
 The merchant sends an authorization request to the issuer's commerce router.
 Customers are redirected to the commerce router for authenticating themselves after a secure session is established with the commerce router.
 After successful authentication is complete, the commerce router authorizes the transaction.
-Then the router establishes a transaction record in the database and sends the authorization response to merchant.
+Then the router establishes a transaction record in the database and sends the authorization response to the merchant.
 The merchant then sends a clearing message to the commerce router, confirming the transaction.

-Figure 3: Transaction in an iPIN Payment Solution
+Figure 3.
+Transaction in an iPIN payment solution

 iPIN offers users a secure and efficient way to purchase virtual goods and services with a variety of connected devices including Web, WAP, SMS and IVR.
 Throughout the purchase process, the enterprise houses the user's personal profile and guarantees payment to merchants without actually transferring customers' private financial information.
 Fees are based on transactions.
 There is no setup fee for the customer.
 The only effort by consumers is to open or activate an account.
 Users are afforded several payment options including micro payment, and can choose to associate these charges to a prepaid account, monthly bill, and bankcard or loyalty program.
-Available via a mobile handset, self-care tools let users access detailed transaction histories, set account preferences such as spending limits and preferred account details, and receive answers to frequently asked questions. iPIN provides for interoperability between a group of individual payment networks, allowing merchants from one network to sell to users from other networks, while giving users access to a larger group of merchants and products m-PayBill supports virtual POS for micro and small payments (ePSO, n.d; Vodafone M-Pay bill, n.d).
-The bill is charged to customers' phone bill or from the prepaid airtime.
-The requirements for this payment solution are a WAP phone or a web browser to settle the payment.
-Figure 4 shows a typical micro payment transaction using Vodafone.
-The Vodafone customers register for m-PayBill online by entering their mobile phone number, choosing a username, a password, and a four digit PIN.
-When using a WAP phone the user is asked to enter the PIN for identification.
-Purchase amount is then charged to the phone bill or deducted from prepaid airtime.
+Available via a mobile handset, self-care tools let users access detailed transaction histories, set account preferences such as spending limits and preferred account details, and receive answers to frequently asked questions. iPIN provides for interoperability between a group of individual payment networks, allowing merchants from one network to sell to users from other networks, while giving users access to a larger group of merchants and products.

-Vodafone m-PayBill:
+Vodafone m-PayBill